The Number of Solar Panels It Takes to Power an Electric Vehicle from Your Roof or Car Port

 For example, my Leaf is rated at 30 miles/100kWh.

-kWh by 30. it gives you 3.3 miles/kWh.
+When you divide 100kWh by 30. it gives you 3.3 miles/kWh.

 That's about 25% lower than my real mileage based upon my driving patterns and environment, but it gives you an approximation.